 Figure 3: Gradient style selected within the Format Plot Area dialog box

-Note: Even though the Rotate gradient with shape check-box is available for selection within the Format Plot Area dialog box, selecting/deselecting it won't make any difference to the gradient fill.
-This is because you can't rotate the Plot Area.
+- Even though the Rotate gradient with shape check-box is available for selection within the Format Plot Area dialog box, selecting/deselecting this option make any difference to the gradient fill.
+That's because you can't rotate the Plot Area.

-In Figure 6, you can see the Plot Area of our sample chart filled with a gradient fill (compare with partially visible chart in Figure 1).
+- In Figure 5, you can see the Plot Area of our sample chart filled with a gradient fill (compare with partially visible chart in Figure 1, above).

 Figure 5: Plot Area applied with a gradient fill

 Plot Area: Apply Gradient Fills to Plot Area of Charts (Glossary Page)